ilshad/layout/README.md

 build with `enlive-html/deftemplate`) taking two arguments.
 First argument is Ring request.
 Second argument is `content` - data structure like produced from `enlive-html/html-snippet`.
-Actually, `content` is response from your handlers.
+Actually, `content` is response from your handlers in html snippet view.
+This function should return string or sequence of strings.
 Something like this:

 ```clojure
 (require '[net.cgrand.enlive-html :as html))